johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-001.md

 Alexis: What, can you say what decade it was?
 Do you know which decade it was?

-Ruth: In the early eighties, maybe, 81, Is there anything else you'd like to tell me about your family history?
-When we moved back to Johnstown, we lived with my grandmother, and my grandfather was living at the time.
+Ruth: In the early eighties, maybe, 81,

+Alexis: Is there anything else you'd like to tell me about your family history?

+Ruth: When we moved back to Johnstown, we lived with my grandmother, and my grandfather was living at the time.
 I lived in the same household as my mother's sister, who was 19 years younger than she was, and was my mother's aunt, she was my great aunt.

 (3:21 - 4:00)
 Ruth: And then after we moved there, in about a couple of months, then my younger sister was born, and in 1943, six weeks before I was three, I'm trying to think, my two grandfathers died.
 One, I don't remember, maybe it was three weeks before I was three.
 Right, one grandfather, I guess it was the one in Wheeling, died.